 While accountability is the key to success in any business, this is especially true with athletics.
-In Sport Coach Accountability, we introduced the 3 Pillars of Accountability, highlighted the necessary attributes, and introduced the concept of the Victory Foundation.
 While the sport coach controls many aspects of a team’s success, having an accountable coach is not necessary for an athlete’s success.
 That said, a coach’s lack of accountability does not excuse an athletes’ loss of focus or poor performance.

 Beyond the coaches and teammates, few comprehend the hours dedicated to the process that leads up to the ultimate test of training, preparation and most certainly accountability: Game Day.

 Game Day is the the expression of the individual’s hard work and sacrifice.
 Assuming both sides have worked hard and endured similar sacrifices, success is often determined by the most accountable team.
 While credit often goes to the coaching staff, a high level of accountability is still required from the athletes, especially the leaders.
 Even outsiders can see the difference between the accountable teams and those that point fingers.
 For the unaccountable, Game Day turns into an extremely stressful situation and becomes an expression of frustration.
 The teams who own their performance, from the way they put on socks to the way communicate, appear as we would expect: dialed in, tenacious, and more often than not, having fun.

 This article will approach athlete accountability in a way which empowers an athlete to own their on-field performance, and present a perspective that allows a sport coach to empathize with their work horses.